jgabaut/helapordo/README.md

   - `ncurses-dev` is needed as a library dependecy.
   - `python3` is needed to generate `./src/palette.c` and `./src/palette.h`.

-  - Some source files are expected to be generated at build time.
-This means you need:
+  - Some source files are expected to be generated at build time, by a symlink executable named `anvil`.
+By default, the configuration will pick an implementation for `anvil` depending on passed host:
+    - `darwin*`: default is `repo_invil`.
+This means you need the Rust build toolchain to be installed.
+    - `linux*`, `mingw*`: default is `repo_amboso`.
+This means you need `bash >=4.x`, and your `awk` should not be `mawk`.
+  - To readily override the default implementation for `anvil`, you can pass `--enable-anvilpick` to the `./configure` script:
+    `./configure --enable-anvilpick`
+    This will ensure you get an interactive prompt to pick an implementation (and can still use the default one by pressing Enter without typing anything), whenever `make` needs to create `./anvil`.

+  - Needed programs, depending on chosen `ANVIL_IMPL`:
     - `awk` is needed by `amboso` to generate `./src/anvil__helapordo.h`.
       - `bash >=4` is needed to run `amboso`.
       - Unfortunately, `mawk` is not compatible with `amboso`.
     - If you dont' have those, you can use `invil` to generate `./src/anvil__helapordo.h`.
       - You will need `cargo` to build `invil`.
     - If you want to just build the code without `./src/anvil__helapordo.h`., you can apply the patch file provided at [this link](https://github.com/jgabaut/helapordo/issues/52#issuecomment-1871877437).

 ### Initialising submodules <a name = "init_submodules"></a>